CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/network_setup.md

 <details><summary>Boot URL</summary>

+!!! info ""
-?> Use the `TLS Auth configuration` to import the CA to support the HTTPs boot
+    Use the `TLS Auth configuration` to import the CA to support the HTTPs boot

 <!-- NO WMI -->